Ivanich41/Simple-Wireguard-script-for-linux-systems/README.md

 Press any button to turn VPN off.
 It will display settings and IP again.
 Press any button one more time to close window (in Konsole only stops script).

-## Troubleshooting
-The script provides 3 options for exiting with errors.
-I will explain them below.
-### Couldn't find wireguard
-There is no wiregurad installed at system.
-Check the setup chapter to fix it
-### There is no config
-Script can't find config in default directory.
-Possibly you misstyped the name or forgot to put config in directory.
-Check the setup chapter to fix it.
-Also problem may be caused by the missing resolvconf package.
-Just install it.
-### Couldn't find curl
-Script uses basic console utility to grab content from web pages.
-I have not worked with distros without that.
-But you can install it from package manager (package name is just: "curl") or visit its [website](https://curl.se/download.html) to download.